Upcoming Hiker Events

 The fall season is a fabulous time to forage for Chanterelle mushrooms!
 Offered by the Wenatchee River Institute, this class will start by learning the basics of mushroom identification and safety tips for foraging.
 Most of the class will be spent in the field foraging for chanterelles and observing other species.
-There is no guarantee chanterelles will be found, but you will learn what key habitat features to look for.
 Register in advance. $40 non-members, $30 members, limit of 13 participants.

 Fall Fungi Field Trip With Pacific Mycological Society

 Fall mushroom season is here!
 Wenatchee River Institute and Puget Sound Mycological Society (PSMS) are hosting.
 PSMS guides will take groups of people out to different locations for fungi foraging and collection.
 There is no guarantee you'll find good edible mushrooms, but you will learn the basics and have an idea of the habitat to look for, based on the season.
 Limited to 30 people, tickets are free.

 Trick or Trot